RanRanZhou/bash-heroku-class/git.md

 Introduction to Git
 ====

-What is git?
-What is version control?
-How does it work with GitHub?
+Git is a version control system.
+Version control systems keep track of changes you make to files in a project and allow you to undo those changes and move back and forth between them.
+Additionally, many people may edit same project and even the same files and the version control system will coordinate the changes.

+[GitHub](https://github.com/) works with git to make it easy for programmers to share the code they create and collaborate with others.

+[Heroku](https://www.heroku.com/) works with git to make it easy to *deploy* your applications to the internet.

-Git first stages files by adding them to a tracking index, and then saves the file to the respository.
-This is a two step process.
+Tracking changes to a file in a git project is a two step process.
+Git first *stages* a file by adding it to a tracking index and then *commits* the file to the respository.
+Once committed, a complete history of changes to the file is available and any version of the file may be recovered.
+It's awesome.

 Git is divided into a number of commands.
-You do not call git by itself by with a command and then pass options and arguments to that command.
+Do not call git by itself.
+Instead call git with a command and then pass options and arguments to that command.
 We'll cover the most basic commands here.

+# Reference

+[Pro Git](http://git-scm.com/book) is an excellent book on git available for free.
+The first three chapters are invaluable.

+# Basic Git Commands

 ## git